TNTDragon/BeeBot-2.0/README.md

 ## What am I? ##

 BeeBot is a Discord Bot, which provides an easy and clean access to stats from the "The Hive" Minecraft server.
 The bot was originally made by Maxthat, but is currently maintained and updated by TNT Dragon and Caphaldor.
-Check out the forum post linked at the bottom for more information.
+Check out the forum post linked at the bottom for more information on how to set the bot up.

 ## Bot Features ##